Everyone around you meditates, or talks about how great meditation is for reducing stress, improving sleep and helping you to reach success?

 Day 7: LIST 3 things you are grateful for

-Once you have done your 5 minutes of meditation, sit down for a bit longer, take a piece of paper and list 3 things you are grateful about.
+Once you have done your 5 minutes of meditation on Day 7 of the Meditation Challenge, sit down for a bit longer, take a piece of paper and list 3 things you are grateful about.

 It could be as simple as being able to feel the ground underneath your feet, having a roof under your head and/or being able to see all the beautiful things around you!